 Our Preschool space offers opportunities throughout the day for children to be involved in contributing to the curriculum.
 Teachers work alongside the children to set up an environment which is challenging, provides curiosity and active exploration.

-We introduce sustainable habits and practices to our children by encouraging them to reduce, reuse and recycle.
+At our Pukekohe daycare centre, we introduce sustainable habits and practices to our children by encouraging them to reduce, reuse and recycle.
 We also keep worm farms and grow our own veggies in our very own Buttercups garden.

-As a centre we use Storypark, significantly reducing the amount of paper used for forms and notices.
+As a childcare centre we use Storypark, significantly reducing the amount of paper used for forms and notices.